These are the times to trick-or-treat in the DMV

 Fairfax: There are no set hours, but trick-or-treating is available at these city buildings from 9 a.m. to 5 p.m.:

-Trick or treating available at city buildings from 9 a.m. to 5 p.m.
+Trick or treating is available at city buildings from 9 a.m. to 5 p.m.

 - City Hall- 10455 Armstrong Street